On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Introduction

 In section 3, we extend our results to strong $G_2$ and $\mathrm{Spin}(7)$ manifolds with torsion $H\not=0$, which, in addition, is $\h\nabla$-covariantly constant.
 We find that these spaces are either locally isometric to a group manifold or to a product of a group manifold with a suitable hyper-K\"ahler space.

 In section 4, we evaluate the results that have been obtained so far in the literature and in this paper to argue that the condition of imposing that $H$ is $\h\nabla$-covariantly constant for CYT, HKT, and $G_2$ and $\mathrm{Spin}(7)$ with torsion manifolds is too strong to produce compact examples that are not locally isometric to products of groups and manifolds that have vanishing torsion.
 It also appears that imposing a weaker condition, like for example that the length of $H$ is constant over the manifold, may again be very restrictive.
-For example, if $H^2$ is constant, then even for Riemannian manifolds with torsion, i.e. without any additional structure, the identity in proposition \ref{prop:gsrs} together with the Bochner-Weitzenb\"ock formula will imply that $H$ is $\nabla$-covariantly constant.
+For example, if $H^2$ is constant, then even for Riemannian manifolds with torsion, i.e. without any additional structure, the identity in Proposition \ref{prop:gsrs} together with the Bochner-Weitzenb\"ock formula will imply that $H$ is $\nabla$-covariantly constant.
 This indicates that such a weaker statement may not be sufficiently weak enough to construct non-trivial examples.

-In section 5, we demonstrate that all 8-dimensional compact strong HKT manifolds with $H\not=0$ are locally isometric and tri-holomorphic to either a group manifold or a product of a group manifold with a hyper-K\"ahler one.
-The structure of the proof of the main statement described in theorem \ref{th:cla} has already been given above.
+In section 5, we demonstrate the proof of Theorem \ref{th:cla}.
+We begin with the proof of the four statements needed to establish the result.
+We also explore further the HKT structures on $SU(3)$.
+Although, $SU(3)$ admits left- and right-invariant HKT structures as a group manifold.
+The question remains whether these are the only ones.
+We point out in corollary \ref{coro:one} that if there is an additional HKT structure on $SU(3)$, it is induced by a anti-self-dual structure on $\overline{\bC P}^2$ that lies in the conformal class of the Fubini-Study metric.

-In appendix A, we summarise our conventions and in appendix B, we demonstrate that a certain non-linear elliptic differential equation that arises in investigating 8-dimensional HKT manifolds has always a solution.
+In appendix A, we summarise our conventions and in appendix B, we demonstrate that a certain non-linear elliptic differential equation that arises in the investigation of 8-dimensional HKT manifolds has always a solution.
 The proof is based on the use of supersolutions and subsolutions and relies on an iteration procedure.